 Symptoms Of The Fear Of Intimacy

-In the majority of circumstances, the fear of intimacy is revealed by other phobias which involve closeness with other people.
+In most circumstances, the fear of intimacy is revealed by other phobias, which involve closeness with other people.
 According to Promises Treatment Center, feeling uncomfortable or uneasy about sharing deep feelings, emotional truths, or past traumatic experiences can serve as telltale signs of an individual who fears intimacy.
 Contrary to popular belief, intimacy involves much more than taking off one's clothes and having sex.
 Emotional intimacy can be just as powerful as physical intimacy, if not more so.

 Fear of intimacy is not mutually exclusive to being afraid of sharing personal details.
 Individuals who dread personal relationships are also likely to experience anxiety at the notion of another person becoming close to them or viewing them as a source of emotional support or someone they can confide in.
-The anxiety above disorder moreover breeds the fear of learning about a significant other's problems, showing affection, discussing personal goals/aspirations and expressing concern for a significant other.
+The anxiety disorder mentioned above causes the fear of learning about a significant other's problems, showing affection, discussing personal goals and aspirations and expressing concern for that significant other.

 Reader's Digest also shares a list of less apparent symptoms pointing to the fear of intimacy.
 These include, but are certainly not limited to, habitual anger, perfectionism, aversion to sex, low confidence levels, and attempts to hide one's partner from other individuals.

 What Causes The Fear Of Intimacy?

 There are several reasons that may be causing one's fear of intimacy, and we'll explore the most prominent of them in the section below.